MS-GPS-Hackathons/AI-Adoption-Workshop/wds/faq.md

 - Cost optimization and resource visibility.
 - Scalability to support future growth.

-### Why is AI model governance important for Contoso Health?
+### Why is AI model governance important for IFS?

-Contoso Health requires strict control over AI models to ensure only validated, compliant, and ethically approved models are deployed.
-Centralized governance helps maintain compliance, security, and ethical standards.
+IFS requires strict control over AI models to ensure only validated, compliant, and ethically approved models are deployed.
+Centralized governance helps maintain compliance, security, and ethical standards in financial services.

-### How does Contoso Health ensure data privacy?
+### How does IFS ensure data privacy?

-Contoso Health emphasizes strict adherence to data residency and sovereignty requirements, encryption of data at rest and in transit, and maintaining full organizational control over patient data.
+IFS emphasizes strict adherence to data residency and sovereignty requirements, encryption of data at rest and in transit, and maintaining full organizational control over sensitive customer financial data.

 ## Technical Challenges